Logarithmic good reduction and the index: Appendix

 \subsection{Acknowledgements}

-We gratefully acknowledge the support of FWO Vlaanderen, JSPS\footnote{JSPS KAKENHI Grant Numbers JP25800018, JP24224001, JP17K14167, JP17H02832, JP17H06127, the JSPS Program for Advancing Strategic International Networks to Accelerate the Circulation of Talented Researchers based on OCAMI (Osaka City University Advanced Mathematical Institute), and the Japan-France Research Cooperative Program}, CNRS\footnote{The Japan-France Research Cooperative Program.} and the Max Planck Institute for Mathematics.
+We gratefully acknowledge the support of FWO Vlaanderen\footnote{Financial support through a personal fellowship.}, JSPS\footnote{JSPS KAKENHI Grant Numbers JP25800018, JP24224001, JP17K14167, JP17H02832, JP17H06127, 17H02835, the JSPS Program for Advancing Strategic International Networks to Accelerate the Circulation of Talented Researchers based on OCAMI (Osaka City University Advanced Mathematical Institute), the Japan-France Research Cooperative Program.}, CNRS\footnote{The Japan-France Research Cooperative Program.}, the Max Planck Institute for Mathematics for its hospitality and the European Research Council\footnote{ERC Starting Grant MOTZETA (project 306610).}.
 We are also very grateful to Giulia Battiston, Ben Moonen, Johannes Nicaise, Takeshi Saito and Jakob Stix for useful discussions on this note.
-The special case of Theorem \ref{genus1theorem} where $\mathrm{Jac}\,C$ has good reduction and the period $m$ is divisible by $p$ has been covered independently by R\'emi Lodh.
+The special case of Theorem \ref{genus1theorem} where $p\mid m$ and the Jacobian of $C$ has good reduction has been covered independently by R\'emi Lodh.
 We thank him for making us aware of his results and for subsequent discussions.